 Pelvic Health Physiotherapy

-• Pregnancy related issues and preparation for birth
+• Pregnancy-related issues and birth preparation

-• General postnatal care and return to running/ exercise
+• General postnatal care and return to running/exercise

 • Pelvic organ prolapse